-As we have been looking at the painting of water by the Australian artist John Pickup it is a natural segue to look at the Japanense artist Hokusai made famous by the woodcut above titled: Great Wave off Kanagawa.
+As we have been looking at the painting of water by the Australian artist John Pickup it is a natural segue to look at the Japanense artist Hokusai made famous by the woodcut print above, titled: Great Wave off Kanagawa.

 Katsushika Hokusai was born in 1760 in Edo which is now Tokyo.
 He died in 1849 at the age of 88 years.
 Along with the above print he is best known for his woodblock prints showing 36 Views of Mount Fuji.
 I will only show you two!
 As our latest theme has been water I have chosen images of Mt Fuji that include water.

-Hokusai was born in about 1760 in the Edo (now Tokyo).
-It is believed his father was a mirror maker and that Hokusai was painting (and possibly helping his father with the decoration around the mirror frame) by the time he was 6 years old.
+It is believed his father was a mirror maker and that Hokusai was painting, (and possibly helping his father with the decoration around the mirror frame), by the time he was 6 years old.

 Although he became quite famous during his lifetime he lived in poverty most of the time.
 He regularly moved his resting place and studio, travelling, drawing and painting, finding the greatest inspiration for his unique style through interactions with common folk and engaging with nature.
 (National Gallery Victoria)